CCRI-Cyberknights/stemday_2025/challenges_solo/01_Stego/README.txt

 When you find the flag, it will look like this:

-CCRI-XXXX-1234
+CCRI-AAAA-1111

-Replace the XXXX and numbers with the real code you uncover.
+Replace the AAAA and numbers with the real code you uncover.

 ---